Item 1 Cover Page

 Global Assets Advisory, LLC (“GAA”) is a SEC registered investment advisor with its principal place of business in Orlando, Florida.
 GAA is owned by Pecunia Management, LLC, a Florida limited liability company, and began conducting business in 2019.

 GAA’s services are provided to you through your relationship with our Investment Advisor Representative (“Advisor”).
-To establish a relationship with GAA, you will be required to execute GAA’s Investment Advisory Agreement which contain additional terms and conditions governing your investment account and relationship with us.
+To establish a relationship with GAA, you will be required to execute GAA’s Investment Advisory Agreement which contains additional terms and conditions governing your investment account and relationship with us.
 We encourage you to review all documents together with this Brochure, and to discuss any questions you may have with your Advisor, to ensure that you fully understand the investment options and related services offered by GAA.

 All references to “Client”, “you” and “your” in this Brochure refer to prospective and existing investment advisory Clients of GAA.
 References to “we,” “us” or “our” may collectively refer to GAA and/or your Advisor.